4-DS/obj_detect_binary-data_load/README.md

 _____________________________________________
 ## **Model_pack**
 ### Component logic:
-At the CV Pipeline Model_Pack stage, the following steps occur:
+At this stage of CV Pipeline Model_Pack the following happens:
 1. Model conversion
 - The model trained at the previous stage of the CV-Pipeline Model_Train is converted to a format corresponding to certain scenarios.
 For example, if the CV-Pipeline REST script is selected, the model can be converted to ONIX format, which provides the ability to deploy the model as a REST service.
 In the case of the Binary CV-Pipeline scenario, the model can be transmitted in the PyTorch format or another format in which it was trained.
 2. Packaging in bertoservice